alexandervakhitov/sego/README.md

 Stereo egomotion (SEgo) library.
-Contains a method to relative pose of a rectified stereo rig according to the paper "Stereo relative pose from line and point feature triplets" by A. Vakhitov, V. Lempitsky and Y. Zheng, ECCV 2018
+Contains a method to find SE3 transform between two poses of a rectified stereo rig.
+For a method description, please see the paper
+ "Stereo relative pose from line and point feature triplets" by A. Vakhitov, V. Lempitsky and Y. Zheng, ECCV 2018

 The code compiles to a library.
 You can see an example of its usage in main.cpp.